devopsdina/devops-summit-demo/Challenges.md

 - Update the ARM template from level 2 to deploy the Azure Antimalware Extension for the VM
 - [hint] (https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/iaas-antimalware-windows)

+### Challenge 3

+- Add in an automatic shutdown for 6pm in your current time zone

 ## Generic Challenges

 These can be done in the ARM templates or using PowerShell